Stratus (missile family): Early design characteristics

 France and the UK have, so far, each been responsible for 90% of the workload pertaining to the RJ10 and TP15 respectively; French involvement in the British-led TP15 being primarily centered around its propulsion system, whilst British involvement in the French-led RJ10 mainly revolves around its seeker.
 Trials completed so far across both missiles include tests on their advanced seekers, tests of their warheads and fuzing systems, as well as aerodynamic trials and other propulsion-related tests.
 Italy's membership within the programme is due to be finalised at the start of 2025, likely prompting a restructuring of the workshare.
 All three nations intend to acquire both missile systems.

 The launch platforms for the FC/ASW are expected to include the FREMM and Type 26 frigates, Eurofighter Typhoon and Dassault Rafale fighter jets, and possibly the products of the GCAP and FCAS 6th generation fighter programmes.
 The programme is reportedly not expected to produce any missile capable of being launched from submarines as the TP15 and RJ10's dimensions will not be compatible with torpedo tubes.
 MBDA is therefore pitching its Exocet SM40, currently under development, as a successor to France's Exocet SM39 submarine-launched anti-ship missile post-2030.
-At The 2025 Paris Air Show, MBDA showed animations of the TP-15 being vertically-launched from the Mark 41 VLS of a Type 26 frigate, and an RJ-10 being cannister-launched from a FREMM frigate.
+At The 2025 Paris Air Show, MBDA showed animations of the TP-15 being vertically launched from the Mark 41 VLS of a Type 26 frigate, and an RJ-10 being canister-launched from a FREMM frigate.

 On 9 September 2025, MBDA unveiled the final airframe design for the TP15, as well as outlining a development path for a potential ground-launched capability for both missiles if requested.
 Both missiles are described as being expected to operate in the maritime domain well into the 2060s.

+Variants

-On 10 September, MBDA unveiled the official designation for FC/ASW programme under the name STRATUS, with the TP15 now STRATUS LO (Low Observable) and RJ10 now STRATUS RS (Rapid Strike).
+On 10 September 2025 at DSEI 2025 in London, MBDA unveiled the official designation for FC/ASW programme under the name STRATUS.
+Two missile variants were confirmed based on earlier prototypes: